15 mistakes to avoid in email signatures

 Your signature template will look cluttered if you add an icon for every social media channel your company uses.
 We recommend using a maximum of four icons in your email signature.
 Also, only choose the channels that are most regularly updated.

 13. Pointless certifications

-Unless the degree or certifications you have obtained is relevant to your job, they should not be used in email signatures.
+Unless the degree or certifications you have obtained are relevant to your job, they shouldn't be used in email signatures.